ryan-mcclue/unsw/gens4015/course-notes.md

 IMPORTANT: Carl Zimmer interview is to understand the 'rules' that make good scientific writing, i.e. does it make it interesting, accessible and worth knowing.
 Hopefully have the reader leave with a new understanding/viewpoint of the universe/world

-# Week 2 - Astrophysics
+# Week 2 - Astrophysics - Entropy, Extreme Space Objects
 IMPORTANT: Harvard style references at end of writing assignments Time always moves forward (although theoretically possible to go backwards, it requires extreme space time curvature, like a black hole, so not practical)
 Non-reversible processes (most processes), i.e. most processes in the universe have a direction associated with them (not symmetric under time)